-Law enforcement looking for Tuesday morning shooting suspect - Mississippi's Best Community Newspaper
+Update: Suspect in Tuesday morning shooting arrested - Mississippi's Best Community Newspaper

-VIDALIA — Law enforcement are actively searching for a suspect in a Tuesday morning shooting at the Country Estates Trailer Park in Vidalia that injured a man.
+VIDALIA — A person suspected of shooting a man at the Country Estates Trailer Park in Vidalia Tuesday morning has been taken into custody, law officials said.

+The name of the suspect and charges have yet to be released.

 Concordia Parish Sheriff David Hedrick said officers were dispatched to the trailer park after receiving a call stating that shots had been fired in the area.

-Note: Update: Suspect in Tuesday morning shooting arrested